Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 If you’re looking into becoming a substance use disorder (SUD) counselor, the terminology you’ll come across can be a bit confusing.
 On one website, you might’ve read that you need to become certified to practice as a counselor.
-On another, you might’ve read that you need to be licensed.
+On the other hand, you might’ve read that you need a license.

 So which is it?
 Are certification and licensure the same thing?